 Keeping tabs on all the cool stuff to see and do in the Silver State is, without a doubt, an impossible mission, but one feature that always seems to be top of the class is the rivaling northern and southern landscapes.
 Both desertscapes are mesmerizing—that much is a no-brainer—but to come to the realization that Nevada is home to TWO of the four American deserts?
 Game changer.
 The Basin and Range situation up north brings an entire new meaning to just how mighty Nevada’s Great Basin truly is, while the cholla cactus, joshua trees and yuccas down south fall nothing short of straight-up exotic.
 This diversity in landscape means copious amounts of wildlife flock to Nevada for the particular biodiversity they need to thrive.
 This alone makes Nevada the lucky recipient of all kinds of wildlife that isn’t typically found in other states—at least not collectively—including some, which aren’t found anywhere else in the world.
-Peep this lineup to figure out where you can get deep into some Nevada backcountry to scope some Nevada wildlife of your very own.
+Peep this lineup to figure out where you can get deep into some Nevada backcountry to scope some Nevada wildlife of your very own. #NVWildlife

 ROCKY MOUNTAIN ELK - MT.
 MORIAH WILDERNESS AREA